Meter

 This can be provided directly or made via various classes in the meter module (see notes there).

-The basic premise here is that a single note can only traverse metrical boundaries for levels lower than the one it starts on.
-If it traverses the metrical boundary of a higher level, then it is split at that position into two note-heads.
+The basic premise here is that a single note can only traverse metrical boundaries for levels finer than the one it starts on.
+If it traverses the metrical boundary of a coarser level, then it is split at that position into two note-heads.
 This split registers as a case of syncopation for those algorithms and as a case for two note-heads to be connected by a tie in notation.

 There are many variants on this basic setup.
 This class aims to support almost any such variant, while providing easy defaults for simple, standard practice.